tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

-The existing concurrent-safe linked-list will be removed entirely in favor of a thread-safe map of `<sender:[]Tx>`, i.e a mapping from `sender` to a list of `Tx` objects, where each `Tx` is ordered by monotonically increasing, but not necessarily consecutive, `nonce` values.
-For example, the sender `Alice`, whose current committed nonce value is `3`, could have transactions in this map with nonce values `<4,5,6,8>`, where only the transaction with nonce `4` could be processed next.
+The existing concurrent-safe linked-list will be removed entirely in favor of a thread-safe map of `<sender:[]Tx>`, i.e a mapping from `sender` to a list of `Tx` objects, where each `Tx` is ordered by monotonically increasing, but not necessarily consecutive, `sequence` values.
+For example, the sender `Alice`, whose current committed sequence value is `3`, could have transactions in this map with sequence values `<4,5,6,8>`, where only the transaction with sequence `4` could be processed next.

-Note, the mempool itself does not and will not know about the latest committed nonce value, but it is assumed that all transactions that end up in the mempool pass `CheckTx`.
-In addition, the application and thus Tendermint's mempool does not necessarily have to utilize the concept of a nonce.
+Note, the mempool itself does not and will not know about the latest committed sequence value, but it is assumed that all transactions that end up in the mempool pass `CheckTx`.
+In addition, the application and thus Tendermint's mempool does not necessarily have to utilize the concept of a sequence.

 On top of this mapping, we index all transactions by priority using a priority queue.
 When a proposer is ready to reap transactions for the next block proposal,